Sekhmet statues: Epithets

-These type of epithets show the Sekhmet statues connection to Jubilees, sed festivals and calendar aspects.
+These types of epithets show the Sekhmet statues connection to Jubilees, sed festivals and calendar aspects.
 Sekhmet's nature is shown from the epithets on the statue as fierce and powerful.
 She's depicted on the statues as a mistress and smiter of the Nubians.
 There are so many epithets found from the Sekhmet statues that tell us about the kings of Egypt, Sekhmet and the culture.
 The epithets on the thrones are single perpendicular lines down either side of the front seat.
 There are prenomens and nomens of the king.

 Theories

 Some Egyptologists question if all statues came from Amenhotep III mortuary temple because the saite proportion standing of the statues.
 Some of the statues have a uniform matte finish which can mean they're from different times or from different workshops.
 Some say the finest works are from Amenhotep III because of the detailed filled dots for the whiskers and talon shaped hooks beneath the inside corner of each eye on the Sekhmet statue.
 Yoyette links Amenhotep III Sekhmet statues epithets to various recessions of late Sekhmet litanies from the edfu dendera Kom ombo and Tod.
 Litany was used to help the goddess from destruction.
 Sekhmet has been around long and can be connected to Hathor, Bastet for good fortune.
 Yoyette, Germond, Betsy believes the statues were designed for festival rituals.